jpmacmanus/jpmacmanus.me/about.md

 # About Me

-I am a recent graduate from the [University of Bristol](https://www.bristol.ac.uk/), and a postgraduate student at the [University of Oxford](https://www.ox.ac.uk/).
-My key academic interests lie within abstract algebra (particularly group theory), combinatorics, and theoretical computer science.
+I am a postgraduate student at the [University of Oxford](https://www.ox.ac.uk/), and a recent graduate from the [University of Bristol](https://www.bristol.ac.uk/).
+I'm am mainly interested in combinatorial and geometric group theory, as well as complexity and combinatorics.

-I plan to begin a PhD in 2021, and I am currently searching for a supervisor.
+Later this year I will begin study of a DPhil here in Oxford, funded by the [Heilbronn Institute for Mathematical Research](https://heilbronn.ac.uk/).

 # Publications